How Long Does a Florida Divorce Take to Complete?

 - Discuss a Schedule for Your Kids – If you and your spouse share children, decide on a custody and visitation schedule until you finalize the divorce.
 Requesting a temporary court order might be necessary if you can’t agree to a plan.

-Contact a St. Petersburg Divorce Attorney Today
+Talk to a St. Petersburg Divorce Attorney Today

 An attorney from Florida Law Advisers, P.A., can handle every aspect of your divorce, from negotiating child custody and visitation arrangements to pursuing your fair share of marital property.
 We want to work toward a favorable result, whether negotiations are possible through mediation or if we must file a lawsuit and take your case to court.